-The third and final week-long intensive in the program is scheduled in the Spring, April 29-May 4, 2018.
+The third and final week-long intensive in the program is scheduled in the spring, May 15-20, 2022.
 Registration for this final session will be available soon.
-A certificate of completion will be awarded upon completion of the entire program, which includes these three week-long sessions and the required course work.
+A certificate of completion will be awarded upon completion of the entire program, which include these three week-long sessions and the required course work.

 Guided by Kathy Brown and Sr. Bernie Claps, CBS.

 Kathleen Hope Brown, D.Min., teaches spiritual direction and other courses in spirituality at the Virginia Theological Union.
 Her doctorate in Adult Spiritual Formation is from Catholic University.